Clear the Way: Tips for Shoveling Snow Safely

 Shovel More Frequently For Lighter Snow Loads

 Have you ever tried to shovel a foot of snow on your driveway in one sitting?
 I know I have.
 But here’s the thing: It’s actually a lot better to come out and keep up with the snowfall than try and just clean it up after the storm hits.
 Think proactively rather than reactively.
-This will allow for lighter shovel loads, reduced strain on the heart and other areas of the body, and keep each shoveling session short – protecting you against prolonged exposure to the winter elements.
+This will allow for lighter shovel loads, reduce strain on the heart and other areas of the body, and keep each shoveling session short – protecting you against prolonged exposure to the winter elements.

 Stay Hydrated